Doctor Stephen Malone is a board certified orthopaedic surgeon with more than 2o years'

-Doctor Malone is a board certified orthopaedic surgeon who graduated from Jefferson Medical College in 1995.
-He then completed his orthopaedic surgery residency at the University of Cincinnati, which included nine months at The Children’s Hospital of Cincinnati.
+After graduating from Jefferson Medical College in 1995, he completed his orthopaedic surgery residency at the University of Cincinnati, which included nine months at The Children’s Hospital of Cincinnati.
 In 2001, he completed a fellowship at the Center for Orthopaedic Spinal Surgery at the University of Southern California Hospital under Drs.
 Robert G. Watkins and Lytton A. Williams.
 His training dealt with all aspects of spinal pathology with a particular emphasis on the treatment of sports-related spine injury.
-Since fellowship he has been in private practice in New England.

-Doctor Malone has treated and operated on athletes from the NFL, NHL, PGA and other professional arenas, as well as college and high school athletes.
-Although most patients are not elite athletes, his treatment goal is a rapid restoration of the patient’s pre-injury level of activity through the use of conservative modalities or surgery, if required.
-Doctor Malone employs minimally invasive techniques as well as complex anterior and posterior procedures in the cervical, thoracic and lumbar spine for trauma, deformity and degenerative conditions.
-He is a fellow of the North American Spine Society, the American Academy of Orthopaedic Surgery and a diplomate of the American Board of Orthopaedic Surgery.
+Doctor Malone has treated athletes from the NFL, NHL, PGA as well as other professional, college and high school athletes.
+Although most of his patients are not elite athletes, his treatment goal remains the same - rapid restoration of the patient’s pre-injury level of activity through the use of conservative modalities or surgery, if required.

 Doctor Malone’s treatment approach is to assess each patient’s unique issues by carefully listening to, observing and examining the patient.
-After proper diagnosis, his goal is to assist the patient in deciding a treatment plan by educating the patient and identifying their goals and expectations.
+After proper diagnosis, his goal is to assist the patient in deciding a treatment plan through education and the identification of goals and expectations.
 Treatment typically involves an initial trial of conservative modalities such as medication and physical therapy, among others.
 Only after these have been exhausted will other techniques be employed.